hhvm/user-documentation/guides/hack/08-shapes/01-intro.md

 ## Caveats

-Shapes are arrays; i.e., a call to `to_array()` will return `true`.
+Shapes are arrays; i.e., a call to `is_array()` will return `true`.
 However there are some things you can do with arrays that you cannot do with shapes.

 * You cannot read or write with unknown keys. e.g., `$shape[$var]` is invalid.
 The key must be a string literal or class constant.
 * You cannot use the array append `[]` operator on a shape.